JedaiahAbraham99/Phil-s-Garage/README.md

 # Phil-s-Garage
 This is a website created for Phil's Garage.
 An automotive repair and servicing company based in St Lucia.
+There are 3 web pages.
+Main page(Index 1), a Contact Us page and an About page.
+Index 1 details the services provided by this companyand the operating hours.
+Contact Us provides details on how to make special orders and how to get in contact with a representative at the company.
+About us shares a brief overview of the company and its founders and how they seek to provide 100% customer satisfaction.